 - High-quality backlinks (aka link building)

-Building backlinks used to be one of the most important SEO tactics a few years ago, but was then downgraded in the Google algorithm and, according to current assumptions, is becoming increasingly important again thanks to SearchGPT.
+Building backlinks was one of the most important SEO tactics a few years ago, but was then weighted down in the Google algorithm and, according to current assumptions, is becoming increasingly important again due to SearchGPT.

-To categorize it again: In general, domain authority is considered one of the decisive criteria for page 1 rankings on Google.
-It is still relevant for SearchGPT, but (!) as the Semrush study shows, the chances of lower ranking pages becoming visible are also increasing.
+To put it into perspective: In general, domain authority is one of the decisive criteria for page 1 rankings on Google.
+It is still relevant for SearchGPT, but (!) as the Semrush study shows, the chances of lower-ranking pages becoming visible are also increasing.

-Our conclusion: You should never neglect domain authority, but it is also not the only decisive factor.
-Deep, high-quality, well-structured and practical content is still more important.
+Our conclusion: You should not neglect domain authority under any circumstances, but it is not the only decisive factor.
+Deeper and higher quality, well-structured and practical content is still more important.

 Our assessment: SearchGPT will revolutionize SEO & offers unprecedented opportunities for B2B

 Will SearchGPT replace SEO?
-For the time being, no. How can your company still stay visible?
-By understanding the shifts in search behavior, the requirements for content and the consistent implementation of B2B SEO best practices with an additional focus on AI search engines.
-And: It's important to act now!
+Not for the time being.
+How can your company still remain visible?
+Through an understanding of the shifts in search behavior, the requirements for content and the consistent implementation of B2B SEO best practices with an additional focus on AI search engines.
+And: It is important to act now!

-And we can already see that customers with good SEO results and high-quality content from SearchGPT & Co are being displayed more frequently.
-So the sooner you act and adapt to the latest developments, the less you will be affected by the shift in search behavior or position yourself directly for the future if you have not yet actively pursued SEO or GEO.
+And we can already see that customers with good SEO results and high-quality content are more frequently used by SearchGPT & Co.
+So the sooner you act and adapt to the latest developments, the less you will be affected by the shift in search behavior, or you will be future-proofed right away if you have not previously operated active SEO or GEO.

-Because even if search behavior changes and organic traffic declines over the next few years, it will not be "lost", but rather shifted to other channels - e.g. SearchGPT.
-This gives many medium-sized B2B companies that do not continuously rank on page one the opportunity to even gain visibility and traffic. gain.
+Because even if search behavior changes and organic traffic declines in the next few years, it will not be “lost”, but will shift to other channels – e.g. SearchGPT.
+This gives many medium-sized B2B companies that do not continuously rank on page one the opportunity to even gain visibility and traffic.

-Our assessment as a B2B with SEO expertise is therefore: SearchGPT offers enormous potential and you should act as quickly as possible to prepare for the revolution in SEO that will take place over the next few years.
+Our assessment as B2B with SEO expertise is therefore: SearchGPT offers enormous potential and you should act as quickly as possible to prepare for the revolution in the SEO area that will take place in the next few years.

 SearchGPT FAQ